- Events

 Inside Language Solutions

-Started in 2006 as an administrative assistant picking up documents in paper in client's offices and then sending the documents to translators via fax machine.
-After that, combined translation and project manager duties with a focus in project management.
-Worked as project manager for more than 6 years, dealing with more than 15 million translated words per year.
-In the last 4 years, I have been working as Managing Director, driving the company through the evolution of Machine Translation, developing our employees and foreseeing our strategies for the future.
-Nowadays, I am the President of the Brazilian Association of the Linguistic Industry - BLISS.
+I began my career in 2006 as an administrative assistant, responsible for collecting paper documents from clients' offices and sending them to translators via fax machine.
+Over time, I took on additional responsibilities as a project manager, overseeing the translation of more than 15 million words per year.
+For the past four years, I have served as the Managing Director, guiding the company through the advancements in Machine Translation, developing our employees, and planning for the future.
+Currently, I hold the position of President at the Brazilian Association of the Linguistic Industry - BLISS.